verrazzano/console/README.md

    kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo
 ```

 The Verrazzano Console accesses the Verrazzano API using Verrazzano Auth-Proxy.
 The Auth-Proxy uses Keycloak to authenticate and authorize the user.
 Post authentication and authorization, two cookies - vz_authn and vz_userinfo, are set in the browser.
-The vz_authn cookie is used for the subsequent requests by the Verrazzano Console, while vz_userinfo cookie is consumed by the Verrazzano Console to retrieve information relevant to the logged in user e.g. username.
+The vz_authn cookie is used for the subsequent requests by the Verrazzano Console, while vz_userinfo cookie is consumed by the Verrazzano Console to retrieve information relevant to the logged in user.

 ### Set up environment variables